RvstFyth/runecord/docs/botpage.md

 # RuneCord
 A OSRS experience in discord.
+**Note, this bot is still in development, to follow recent changes, or if you want to help somehow, feel free to join our support server**

 ## Getting started
 In all example commands below `<argument>` means optional and  `[argument]` means required!